Future Value Calculator

 What Is Future Value?

 Future Value (FV) is the value of a current asset at a specified date in the future, assuming a certain rate of growth.
-It is a core concept in the time value of money — the idea that a dollar today is worth more than a dollar tomorrow, because today’s dollar can be invested and earn returns.
+It is the core of the time value of money: a dollar today is worth more than a dollar tomorrow, because today’s dollar can be invested and earn returns.

 Lump Sum Future Value